 When we mourn the loss of a pet, we mourn alone.
 We go to work, we have our lunch meetings, and we come home.
 Perhaps we share our grief privately with other members of the household, but not, generally, with the world.
 No cards in the mailbox.
 No meals dropped off.
 No obituary in the newspaper.

 I’m not going to argue that it should be otherwise.
-Nor will I argue that the death of a pet should be treated with the ...1
+Nor will I argue that the death of a pet should be treated with the same moral, emotional, or social weight as the death of a person.
+It should not.
+But this kind of grief—the inconsolable grief that comes from losing a much-loved non-human companion—does have much to teach us about our humanity, our Creator, ...1